 The Social Security Administration (SSA) provides benefits to disabled children and adults through their Supplemental Security Income (SSI) program, which is supported by taxpayers.
 Filing for SSI requires some preparation, and the process can be confusing and overwhelming if undertaken alone.
-If you intend to apply for SSI, you may need the help of a qualified attorney who understands Buckhead SSI eligibility standards and can provide valuable legal counsel throughout the application process.
+If you intend to apply for SSI, you may need the help of a qualified disability attorney who understands Buckhead SSI eligibility standards and can provide valuable legal counsel throughout the claims process.

 The Social Security Administration considers several factors when determining SSI eligibility, such as the financial resources of a household.
 In general, the more income an applicant earns, the less likely they are to receive SSI.